momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 A SortedSetElement can exist by itself or as part of an array of SortedSetElements

 ### SortedSetLength
-Get the length of an existing sorted set item
+Get the number of entries in a sorted set item.

 | Name           | Type         | Description                                |
 |----------------| ------------ |--------------------------------------------|